juangallostra/simple-json-server/README.md

 ### Routing and data

 A single `JSON` file provides both the server endpoints and the data that will be accessed through that endpoint.
 The file should contain a single `JSON` object.
 For each name/value pair, the name will be an accessible endpoint and the value the data accessed through that endpoint.
+All endpoints accept, by default, GET requests.
+However, only endpoints whose value is a list of objects will accept POST requests.

 As an example, if the following was defined inside the `JSON` file: